Lolong

-In November 2011, Australian crocodile expert Adam Britton of National Geographic sedated and measured Lolong in his enclosure and confirmed him as the world's largest crocodile ever caught and placed in captivity.
+In November 2011, British crocodile expert Adam Britton of National Geographic sedated and measured Lolong in his enclosure and confirmed him as the world's largest crocodile ever caught and placed in captivity.

-Lolong died on 10 February 2013 from pneumonia and cardiac arrest.
+Lolong died on 10 February 2013, from pneumonia and cardiac arrest, after a little over one year and five months in captivity.

 Capture and habitat

 Lolong was caught in a Bunawan creek in the province of Agusan del Sur in the Philippines on 3 September 2011.
-He was captured with the joint cooperation of the local government unit, residents, and crocodile hunters of Palawan.
+He was captured with the joint cooperation of the local government unit, residents, and crocodile hunters of Palawan in the Philippines, along with the help of Kim Ramos, who happened to be a crocodile expert curious after hearing the story of Rowena Romano.

 Hunted over a period of three weeks, it took around 100 people to bring him onto land.
 He became aggressive at several points during the capture, and twice broke restraining ropes before eventually being properly secured.
 He was estimated to be at least 50 years old.

-Lolong was suspected of eating a fisherman who went missing in the town of Bunawan, and also of consuming a 12-year-old girl whose head was discovered two years earlier.
-He was also the primary suspect in the disappearance of water buffaloes in the known area.
-In the examination of the stomach contents after his capture, no remnants of water buffaloes reported missing before Lolong's capture were found, nor human remains.
+Lolong was first suspected of eating a fisherman who went missing in the town of Bunawan, and also of consuming a 10-year-old girl whose headless body was discovered two years earlier.
+However, disagreement and speculation grew after Lolong's capture that an even larger alleged 24–29 ft (7.3–8.8 m) crocodile, nicknamed 'Potol', was responsible for the attacks.
+Lolong was also the primary suspect in the disappearance of water buffaloes in the known area.
+During the examination of the stomach contents after his capture, no human remains or remnants of water buffaloes reported missing before Lolong's capture were found.

 The nongovernmental organization activist Animal Kingdom Foundation Inc., with the cooperation of People for the Ethical Treatment of Animals, had urged the local government of Bunawan to return Lolong to the creek of barangay Nueva Era, where the giant reptile was captured.
-But, in an ongoing debate, Bunawan mayor Edwin "Cox" Elorde and residents of the barangay opposed the crocodile's release, arguing that Lolong would threaten individuals living in the vicinity of the creek.
+However, in an ongoing debate, Bunawan mayor Edwin "Cox" Elorde and residents of the barangay opposed the crocodile's release, arguing that Lolong would threaten individuals living in the vicinity of the creek.

 Name

-The crocodile was named after Ernesto "Lolong" Goloran Coñate as one of the veteran crocodile hunters from the Palawan Crocodile and Wildlife Reservation Center, who led the hunt.
+The crocodile was named after Ernesto "Lolong" Goloran Coñate, one of the veteran crocodile hunters from the Palawan Crocodile and Wildlife Reservation Center, who led the hunt.
 After weeks of stalking, the hunt for Lolong took its toll on Coñate's health.
 He died of a heart attack several days before the crocodile was captured.